tsamaraes/wca4ej-workshop-mq/labs-vs-code/Lab2-Modernize.md

 ![screenshot](../images/VSC_modernize_to_liberty_pom_update.png)

 ### 3. Rebuild Application

-Now that we have all the fixes applied, we can `Rebuild and refresh` to see that there are no more issues with the application.
+Now that we have all the fixes applied.
+If your `modresort` application is still running, please stop it by going to `TERMINAL` and `CTRL+C`.
+You can `Rebuild and refresh` to see that there are no more issues with the application.

 ![screenshot](../images/VSC_modernize_to_liberty_rebuild.png)